Halfspace-io/hs-dbu-hackathon/README.md

 **Remeber to make it private so that other teams cannot see your work! ;-) (and to not violate any data rights)**

 ## 1 Install  python packages
+If you do not already have a python version installed otherwise you can go to [their download page](https://www.python.org/downloads/).
 You can install the required packages into you global python installation by writing `pip install -r requirements.txt`, but we recommend using a virtual environment manager.

 To use a virtual environment, you can make use of onw of the two options below: